songololo/ua-dataset-madrid/README.md

   - Cite: _Origin of the data: Madrid City Council (or, where appropriate, administrative body, body or entity in question)_
   - Description: _Microdata file of the census of premises and activities of the Madrid City Council, classified according to their type of access (street door or grouped), situation (open, closed...) and indication of the economic activity exercised and the hospitality and restaurant terraces that appear registered in said census._
 - Premises pre-processing:
-  - Import CSV and export as GPKG
+  - Import CSV (EPSG:25830) and export as GPKG (EPSG:2062)
   - Remove locations without eastings and northings
-  - Delete attribute columns where not describing census units or landuse identifiers
+  - Delete attribute columns where not describing census units or landuse identifiers.
+(See `compute.py` column renaming for retained columns.)
   - Save as GPKG
   - Vacuum